I write on a vast array of topics, including makeup and beauty.

 This has led me to wonder, why does lipstick taste bad?
 It’s hard to find a direct answer from anyone, and you’re definitely not going to find a good answer from the cosmetic companies.
 So after some research, I’ve come to the following conclusions.

-Makeup is full of all kinds of chemical ingredients, some that aren’t good for you, others that are harmless, and most of which we don’t really know much about it.
-The ingredients used in makeup are scientific concoctions that paint on a pretty color and usually it ends there.
-Sometimes other benefits are invented such as moisturizing, plumping, conditioning, but rarely is taste ever even thought of.
+Makeup is full of all kinds of chemical ingredients, some that aren’t good for you, others that are harmless, and most of which we don’t really know much about.
+The ingredients used in makeup are scientific concoctions that paint on a pretty color, and usually, it ends there.
+Sometimes, other benefits are invented, such as moisturizing, plumping, conditioning, but rarely is taste ever even thought of.
 And all these unnatural ingredients often taste bad.

 To Discourage Consumption